-- F. SUGGESTED SCORING SYSTEM. - Judging.
+- Judging.
 Horses shall be judged on manners, way of going and style of jumping.
 Horses shall be credited with maintaining an even hunting pace that covers the course with free-flowing strides.
 Preference will be given to horses with correct jumping style. - 2.
 Scoring.
 Horses shall be scored either by traditional symbol system as outlined in SC-215.E.3 or by breed numeric standard.
 In either case, scoring shall be from 0-100 and 70 shall be considered average.
 When using the breed numeric standard, each fence shall be scored in 1⁄2 point increments from-11⁄2 to +11⁄2 with-11⁄2 denoting an extremely poor quality performance at a jump and +2 denoting excellent quality at a jump.
 "0" will be considered an "average", safe, correct jump.
-When using the breed numeric system, the following penalties shall apply (as well as evaluation of fence by score). - 3.
-Penalties.
+When using the breed numeric system, the following penalties shall apply (as well as evaluation of fence by score). - Penalties.
 In using the breed numeric standard, the following penalties shall be applied in evaluating major and minor faults.
 This numeric system shall also apply to the scoring of Equitation Over Fences for Youth and Amateur.

+routh and Amateur.

 Penalty Deduction

-Tick of rail 1/2 point each
+Tick of rail 1⁄2 point each

-Out of lead within line (cross cantering) 1 / 2 point per stride within line
+Out of lead within line (cross cantering) 1⁄2 point per stride within line

 Drift along fence 1 point each

 Early unfold of knees 1 point each unfold

 Rap of rail 1 point each

 Uneven knees (one knee pointing below level) 2 points

 Swinging knees or hind 2 points

 Loose lower leg 2 points

 Gaping or pulling down in bridle 2 points

-Out of lead after line 2 points first 1⁄2 of end,
+Out of lead after line 2 points first 1/2 of end,

-2 points second 1⁄2 of end
+2 points second 1/2 of end

 Swap out (last 2 strides before fence) 3 points

 Weak departure 2-5 points

 Play 0-5 points

 Hard rap on rail (nearly knocking off rail) 2-5 points

 Add stride 5 points

 Equitation - canter at trot fence 5 points per canter stride

 Stalling or propping 5 points

 Hanging knees down 5 points each fence

 Slapping front legs down 5 points

 Off all fours or kick out 5-10 points

 Hanging one leg down 10 points

 Use of whip 10 points

 Equitation - jump ahead/ left behind

 (evaluate danger) 10-20 points

 Equitation - wrong diagonal to trot fence

 when one is obvious 10 points

 Trading leads (after corner & more

 than 2 strides out 10-20 points

 Leaving off of one leg (evaluate

 danger or pedaling) 10-20 points

 Add stride in an "In & Out" 20 points

 Rail down (5-20 in Equitation) 20 points

 Trotting on course 20 points

 Failure to obtain lead through

 corners and end 20 points

 Refusal 30 points

 Bucking 30 points

-Equitation - Dropping a rein 30 points

-Equitation - Loss of stirrup 30 points

-Further considerations for each fence shall rec eive a Quality/Style Rating

 - b.
-Further considerations for each fence shall receive a Quality/Style Rating. - c.
-Raising Score- Even stride; cadence; quality leading; following 2 strides; attentive look; soft in bridle; quality shape; easy way of going. - d.
-Lowering Score- Uneven steps; crowding; launching; sour look; pulling; lugging bridle; lack of quality over fence.
+Further considerations for each fence shall receive a Quality/Style Rating. - Raising Score- Even stride; cadence; quality leading; following 2 strides; attentive look; soft in bridle; quality shape; easy way of going.